 Singapore Night Festival 2017 Zone 1 & 2

-There were various displays along the way up to Fort Canning.
-These didn’t really catch my attention, although they seemed to be quite popular with young parents and their children.
+There were various displays along the way up Fort Canning.
+These didn’t really interest me, although they seemed to be quite popular with young parents and their children.

 At this point, along me to digress and get maudlin.
 This is a picture of Canning Rise, which I strolled down to return to the lower areas of the Night Festival.

 I’m sharing this because as I walked down the slope, I realised that the last time I did so was nearly 20 years ago.

 To cite a cliché, time flies, doesn’t it?
 Thing is, you don’t realise the depths of this saying till it slaps you in the face like a used gym towel.
 All of a sudden, my legs felt heavier.
 The night suddenly seemed quieter too.

 Once off Fort Canning,, so to speak, I headed to the Peranakan Museum at Armenian Street.
 Like the National Museum, the façade was lit and the museum opened for visits.

 Comfortable that I’ve mostly covered the outdoor areas that I wanted to, I went in and spent the next half an hour snapping pictures of the exhibits.
 These I’d share in another post.
 For the moment, allow me to just put up these three pics.

 My final destination for the night was Secrecy at the Armenian Church.
 This one is a little more subdued compared to the displays elsewhere; likely to suit the secret grove-like feel of the church courtyard.